God of War (franchise)

+The Norse era currently only comprises two games: God of War (2018) and Ragnarök (2022), the latter of which received an epilogue in the form of an expansion pack titled Valhalla (2023).
+A third Norse era game, Laufey, is in development for a 2027 release.
+Both the 2018 installment and Ragnarök were released for PlayStation 4 (PS4), with Ragnarök simultaneously released on PS5; both received Windows ports in January 2022 and September 2024, respectively.
+The 2018 installment was also accompanied by a short prequel story, A Call from the Wilds (2018), a text-based game that was available through Facebook Messenger for a limited time.
+Laufey is in development for the PS5 as the seventh mainline title, which will be a spin-off featuring Laufey, also known as Faye, as the main character, with the game's narrative occurring simultaneously with that of both the 2018 installment and Ragnarök, following her journey in the afterlife where she comes into conflict with the gods of war of other mythologies.
+Another untitled game was also confirmed to release after Laufey with Kratos back as the main character and connecting directly to Laufey.

 Games in the series have been praised as some of the best action games of all time.
 The series has received numerous awards, including several Game of the Year recognitions for the 2005 and 2018 installments.
-Some games have also been remastered for newer PlayStation platforms.
+Some games have also been remastered for newer PlayStation platforms, and a remake of the original trilogy is in development.
 As of November 2023, the franchise has sold an estimated 66+ million games worldwide, and is PlayStation's most profitable first-party brand.
 Strong sales and support of the series led to the franchise's expansion into other media, such as three comic book series and three novels.
 A film adaptation of the original installment had been in development but was ultimately canceled; however, a television series adaptation of the Norse era is in development for Amazon Prime Video.
 Merchandise includes artwork, clothing, toys, and prop replicas, as well as the games' soundtracks, including a heavy metal album, Blood & Metal (2010), featuring original music by various bands, who were inspired by the Greek era of the series.